mitranim/wordplay/readme.md

 practricktioner © LJ

-practicktioner © LR
+practicktioner © VA

 pincake (baked with 📌🧷🌵) © M

 errgument (inherently flawed) © M

-peerception (how your friends and so on see you; accepting perception of something from peers without forming your own) © LR
+peerception (how your friends and so on see you; accepting perception of something from peers without forming your own) © VA

-peerspective © LR
+peerspective © VA

 candytion (for eating sweets) © M